 The thaw of spring ushers in a whole new set of around-the-house responsibilities that spent the winter in hibernation.
 When the day finally arrives, you'll want to be ready to enjoy the fresh, warm air and focus on tasks like gardening, landscaping and de-winterizing the sprinkler system.
-But before you launch into your spring home maintenance checklist, it's important to finish off your remaining wintertime projects.
+But before you launch into your spring home projects, it's important to finish off your remaining wintertime projects.

 These are a few of the late winter and early spring home improvement projects that you should have in the works during February and March: